In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Ash gets some flack for his fluctuating intelligence and checkered win count, and it's true that many of his badges were obtained without winning or required rematches (see the summary below).
 Nonetheless, Ash implements superior strategies in rematches and earns the respect of the Gym Leaders with his dedication to his Pokemon.

 Personally, I enjoy how the Kanto Gym Leaders posed a real threat.
-We rooted for Ash to overcome these fierce opponents whenever he faced them, knowing he was in a for a tough fight he may very possibly lose.
+We rooted for Ash to overcome these fierce opponents whenever he faced them, knowing he was in for a tough fight he may very possibly lose.
 These adventures were a worldwide phenomenon that captivated us fanatics and reminded me how fun this series can be.
 Just please, no more Team Rocket interruptions of perfectly good battles.

 Ash's Win Record